(Last updated on: 28/11/2022)

 Puerto Viejo with a baby

-This was a nice place and it was great to experience the Caribbean culture in Costa Rica – who knew it was so different from the West Coast!?
+This was a nice place and it was great to experience the Caribbean culture in Costa Rica with a baby- who knew it was so different from the West Coast!?
 Isla enjoyed dancing to Bob Marley and chilling on the beach but it wasn’t the best place that we visited in terms of suitability for children due to the strong rip currents in the sea and the general cleanliness.
 This part of the country was far less clean than the other areas we visited and there was a constant lingering smell of cannabis!

 There isn’t much to do here aside from surfing and visiting the many wildlife refuges.
 We were particularly impressed though when this sloth came to say hello as we walked along the beach!